Seaham Lifeboat Station: History

-After a couple of relief boats were placed on station following the disaster, Seaham would receive a new lifeboat in 1963, a self-righting Oakley lifeboat The Will and Fanny Kirby (ON 972).
+After a couple of relief boats were placed on station following the disaster, Seaham would receive a new lifeboat in 1963, a self-righting lifeboat The Will and Fanny Kirby (ON 972).
 She would go on to be launched 46 times, and save the lives of 66 people.
 On 11 November 1973, 18 Anglers were rescued off the North Pier, having been cut off.
 Coxswain Arthur Farrinton was awarded the RNLI Bronze Medal.